| Seventh

 Oregon Trail, Mormon Trail, Overland Trail, and other travel

 routes began their march into the history books.
+Now, more than 100 years later, public

 interest in the historic trails that won the West is blazing